 The vegetated shingle on this beach is an internationally rare habitat that contains such plants as Yellow Horned Poppy, Sea Kale and Curled Dock.
 These plants encourage a wealth of wildlife to the beach.
 This is why the beach became a Local Nature Reserve (LNR) on 10th June 2006.
 A certificate was presented to commemorate the event.

-You may not barbeque on Shoreham Beach because of its status as an LNR.
+You may not barbecue on Shoreham Beach because of its status as an LNR.
 Please respect this area.
-For alternative places please see the barbeques page.
+For alternative places please see the barbecues page.